 Compound financial instruments issued by the Group comprise convertible loans that can be converted to share capital at the option of the holder, and the number of shares to be issued does not vary with changes in their fair value.
 The liability component of a compound financial instrument is recognised initially at the fair value of a similar liability that does not have an equity conversion option.
 The equity component is recognised initially as the difference between the fair value of the compound financial instrument as a whole and the fair value of the liability component.
-Any directly attributable transaction costs are allocated to the liability and equity components in proportion to their initial carrying amounts.
-Subsequent to initial recognition, the liability component is measured at amortised cost using the effective interest method whereas the equity component is not re-measured.
+Any directly attributable transaction costs are allocated to the liability and equity component is measured at amortised cost using the effective interest method whereas the equity component is not re-measured.